smartmobilefactory/SMF-Fastlane-Commons/commons/android/smf_pull_keystore/README.md

 ### Pull Keystore
-This lane clones the android keystore repository and decrypts the folder which contains the proeprties needed to build the app.
+This lane clones the android keystore repository and decrypts the folder which contains the properties needed to build the app.
-The properties are than combined into a string and returned.
+The properties are than combined into a string and will be returned.

 Example: